deusx7/deusx7.github.io/index.md

 # Welcome To My Cybersecurity Blog
 * * *

-Test Hello, 👋 I'm on a mission to become a skilled pentester and ethical hacker, deeply passionate about cybersecurity.
+ Hello, 👋 I'm on a mission to become a skilled pentester and ethical hacker, deeply passionate about cybersecurity.
 I thrive on tackling Capture The Flag (CTF) challenges on platforms like TryHackMe and Hack The Box to enhance my skills.

 I love sharing my knowledge through detailed write-ups and walkthroughs.
 If you share my passion for cybersecurity, let's connect and collaborate! 🌐🛡️